TanveerAIML/Investigating_and_Optimising_Machine_Learning_Algorithms_for_Heart_Disease/README.md

 Before development of this project I had researched about some similar project, I found the most of the individuals had developed the heart disease prediction but they had used only one algorithm to trained the classifier however I am using four different machine learning algorithms, also I will find the accuracy which algorithms works faster, this functionality make my project different from others.

 <b>Approach: -</b>This project goes with RAD methodology because this project can be developed faster and of higher quality.
-Each phase this project brings highest priority functionality and changes are flexible during development.<br>
+Each phase this project brings highest priority functionality and changes are flexible during development.<br><br>
 Steps to achieve the goal:-
 1. Gathering information related to heart disease on patients and collecting dataset which may come from electronic health records, clinical trials or population-based studies.
 Create the tasks that is to clean and pre-process the data to ensure that it is suitable for analysis.